edwardoughton/india5g/README.md

 To obtain model results once all inputs have been generated, simply execute the runner script:

     python scripts/run.py

+Using the R scripts in the india5G/vis folder, the results are able to be visualized, reproducing the graphics included in the IEEE paper.

 Thanks for the support